OceanStarHit/Microscopy-Image-Laboratory-Web-App/README.md

   ```sh
   $ docker compose up
   ```
 - If it's the first time running, you must also migrate the database.
-Please input the following command to get open a shell into the django container
+Please input the following command to open a shell into the django container
   ```sh
   $ docker container exec -it ias-project-api-1 bash
   ```